grantramsey/grantramsey.github.io/source/papers.html.md

 *   Ramsey, G. and De Block, A. (forthcoming) "Is cultural fitness hopelessly confused?" _British Journal for the Philosophy of Science_.
 *   Pence, C. and Ramsey, G. (forthcoming) "Is organismic fitness at the basis of evolutionary theory?" _Philosophy of Science_.
-*   De Block, A. and Ramsey, G. (forthcoming) "The organism-centered approach to cultural evolution." _Topoi_.
 *   Ramsey, G. (forthcoming) "Can altruism be unified?" _Studies in History and Philosophy of Biological and Biomedical Sciences_.
 *   Ramsey, G. (forthcoming) "What is human nature for?"
 In: A. Fuentes (ed.) _Verbs, Bones and Brains: Interdisciplinary Perspectives on Human Nature,_ Notre Dame: University of Notre Dame Press.
 *   Ramsey, G. (forthcoming) "What is animal culture?"
 In: K. Andrews and J. Beck (eds.) _Routledge Companion to the Philosophy of Animal Minds._ Routledge Press.
 *   Ramsey, G. (forthcoming) "Is human nature the subject of the human sciences?"
 In: T. Lewens (ed.) _Why We Disagree about Human Nature._ Oxford University Press.
 *   Ramsey, G. and Pence, C. H. (Under contract) "Chance in evolution from Darwin to contemporary biology."
 In: G. Ramsey and C.H.
 Pence (eds.) _Chance in Evolution._ Chicago: University of Chicago Press.
 *   Deem, M. and Ramsey, G. (conditionally accepted) "Guilt, gossip, and groups: culture and the evolution of guilt proneness" In: A. De Block H. De Cruz and P. R. Adriaens (eds.) _Cultural evolution, philosophy, and the emotions_ (volume currently under review).
+*   [download-icon](/papers/2015-topoi-organism-centered.pdf)De Block, A. and Ramsey, G. (2015) "The organism-centered approach to cultural evolution." _Topoi_.
 *   [download-icon](/papers/2013-ps-human-nature.pdf)Ramsey, G. (2013) "Human nature in a post-essentialist world." _Philosophy of Science_ 80: 983-993.
 [DOI: 10.1086/673902.](http://dx.doi.org/10.1086/673902)
 *   [download-icon](/papers/2013-els-fitness-philosophical-problems.pdf) Ramsey, G. and Pence, C. H. (2013) "Fitness: philosophical problems."
 In: _eLS._ Chichester: John Wiley & Sons, Ltd. [DOI: 10.1002/9780470015902.a0003443.pub2](http://dx.doi.org/10.1002/9780470015902.a0003443.pub2)
 *   [download-icon](/papers/2013-ptib-fitness-differences.pdf) Ramsey, G. (2013) "Can fitness differences be a cause of evolution?" _Philosophy & Theory in Biology_ 5:e401. <http://hdl.handle.net/2027/spo.6959004.0005.001>.